 Luc Beaudoin’s book, Cognitive Productivity with macOS®: 7 Principles for Getting Smarter with Knowledge, explains why some advanced users might want to use templates.
 It even provides a free template for systematically understanding and assessing documents.

-Hookmark can automatically add a prefix, suffix and/or tag to new note files
+Hookmark can automatically add a prefix, suffix and/or tag to new notes

-Hook names notes for you.
-You can also configure Hook to add a prefix and/or a suffix to note files that it creates.
+Per the screenshot above, you can also configure Hookmark to add a prefix and/or a suffix to note files that it creates.
 (See the Preferences window’s Notes tab).
-This can make them easier to find with Spotlight or a launcher (such as Alfred or LaunchBar).
+This can make them easier to find with Spotlight, HoudahSpot, or a launcher (such as Alfred or LaunchBar).

-For example, you might configure Hook to prefix new note files with an opening square bracket ([)).
+For example, you might configure Hookmark to prefix new note files with an opening square bracket ([)).
 Later, to quickly find this note without navigating links, just type “[” in a launcher, followed by part of the filename.
 Or use Spotlight.
-This strategy is explained in detail in the “Surf Strategically” chapter of Beaudoin’s ebook, Cognitive Productivity with macOS®:.
+This strategy is explained in detail in the “Surf Strategically” chapter of Beaudoin’s ebook, Cognitive Productivity with macOS®.

-Hookmark can also automatically apply a Finder tag to files it creates or simply links.
-With Spotlight, you can then easily find all the files that you have linked with Hook.
-You can configure this on Hook’s Preferences window’s General tab.
+Hookmark can also automatically apply a Finder tag to files whenever it links them (and linking is part of Hookmark file creation).
+With Spotlight, you can then easily find all the files that you have linked with Hookmark.
+You can configure this on Hookmark’s Preferences window’s General tab.